spack/spack/lib/spack/docs/packaging_guide.rst

 Version ranges
 ^^^^^^^^^^^^^^

 Although some packages require a specific version for their dependencies, most can be built with a range of versions.
+The simplest way to construct a range is to use a partial version number.
+If all of the packages are versioned with three numbers, ``x.y.z``, then ``x.y`` can match any version beginning with ``x.y.`` (the third version number is a free variable).
+This is different from previous versions of Spack where ``x.y`` would match only the latest ``x.y.z`` and none before.

-For example, if you are writing a package for a legacy Python module that only works with Python 2.4 through 2.6, this would look like:
+One can specify looser ranges by writing two versions separated by a colon.
+The left-hand version is the first acceptable version, while the right-hand version is the last acceptable version.
+If either version is partially specified, then the unspecified digits are interpreted to make the range as loose as possible.
+For example, if you are writing a package for a legacy Python module that only works with Python 2.4.x through 2.6.x, this would look like:

 .. code-block:: python

    depends_on("python@2.4:2.6")

-Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4`` and up to and including any ``2.6.x``.
+Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4.0`` and lesser than or equal to ``2.6.infinity``.
 If you want to specify that a package works with any version of Python 3 (or higher), this would look like:

 .. code-block:: python